TEC Cymru is hosted by Aneurin Bevan University Health Board and funded by Welsh Government.

 What legal basis we have for processing your personal data

-As part of our normal business we collect specific data for contractual and legitimate interest to provide you with the appropriate support.
+As part of our normal business we collect specific data to provide you with the appropriate support.

 We will use the personal information we collect for the following purposes: